xullnn/ls_pull_over_push/170/readme.md

 Same result, same reason.

-72. Simply describe what's an one-way hash function, and how it can be used on cryptography?
+72. (Optional)Simply describe what's an one-way hash function, and how it can be used on cryptography?

 An one-way hash function is a function that can convert a string which has arbitrary length to a fixed length token.
 And this operation is one-way, means we cannot convert this token back to the original string.

-In practice we won't store users' password or other sensitive information as raw data, we only store the hashed ones.
+In practice we won't store users' passwords or other sensitive information as raw data, we only store the hashed ones.
 If an attacker steal this hashed data, it's almost impossible to restore the user's real password.

 73. This is a code example from [bcrypt's doc](https://github.com/codahale/bcrypt-ruby):